Intel Galileo and Debian, but back to Yocto Linux

 To automate the initialization a script has been placed at /etc/rc.local with the same statements.

-I changed the approach, so now I’ trying to have node red working on the intel Galileo.
+I changed the approach, so now I’m trying to have node-red working on the Intel Galileo.
 The first challenge is to update the node version to at least 4.*.

-As a final word, I gave up on Galileo Debian image, I decide to step back and try again the Yocto image.
-There are many issues to work when using Debian such as the MRAA library, SSH and even the network some times doesn’t work.
+As a final word, I gave up on the Galileo Debian image, I decided to step back and try again the Yocto image.
+There are many issues to work when using Debian such as the MRAA library, SSH and even the network sometimes doesn’t work.